 Make a commitment to do your part in keeping our air clean.

 How Do We Know What the Air Quality Is?

-The Maricopa County Air Quality Department operates nearly 25 ambient air monitoring stations within the county.
-Data is taken from those sites and used with current and forecast weather conditions to determine the daily air quality forecast.
+The Maricopa County Air Quality Department operates air monitoring stations throughout the county.
+Data is taken from those sites and combined with current and forecast weather conditions to determine the daily air quality forecast.

 - Green (good)

 Here is a List of Recommendations for Each Range in the AQI

 - Moderate: Outdoor activity is reasonable though people should be cautious of weather conditions and pollutants in their area.
 Check the current air quality status here.

 - Unhealthy for sensitive people: Outdoor activity should be limited.
 People with respiratory problems or young children with developing lungs should stay indoors.

 - Unhealthy: Outdoor activities for all persons should be limited.

 - Very unhealthy: Outdoor activities are not recommended for any population.